sudarshanshyamal/quiz-quest/README.md

 ## Mock mode (no API key)

-To run the whole API offline with hardcoded responses (Pokémon MCQs), set `MOCK_MODE=true` in `.env` (or export it) and start normally:
+To run the whole API offline (no call to LLM) with hardcoded responses (Pokémon MCQs), set `MOCK_MODE=true` in `.env` (or export it) and start normally:

 ```bash